 - Falls Church News-Press (bi-weekly publication) thanks to comment from Liane!

 Most of these, with exception to the Washington Post, can be picked up at certain locations for free and/or are delivered to certain areas of Northern VA free of charge (although you will find some stores where they are sold for $0.35 – $1.50 per copy on the newsstand).

 For example, so I’ve been told, some residents in Gainesville receive the Gainesville Times weekly and it normally includes Smart Source and Red Plum inserts.
-Certain Manassas residents (and perhaps other cities?) receive the Washington Examiner (Sunday edition) which includes Smart Source and Red Plum.
 Certain regional libraries in Fairfax County offer free copies of the Fairfax Times starting on Wednesday afternoons.
 There are also newspaper dispensers placed at Metro stop locations and street racks (check near bus stops) where you can pick up free copies of the Washington Examiner and El Tiempo Latino.
 Some Loudon County residents have the Loudon Times-Mirror delivered to their home for free.
 The Mount Vernon Voice is available by subscription for $0.50 per week, but there are apparently promotional copies available from time to time at locations such as the Gold’s Gym on Rt.
 1 in Alexandria (thanks for the great tip megaboog!).

-So, I would be interested in finding out what your favorite coupon insert sources are?
-Any other local sources that you know of?
+So, I’m interested to find out what your favorite coupon insert sources are?
+Any other local sources I should include on this list?
 Please let me know!